GitHub-TC/EmpyrionScripting/README.md

    + Deconstruct the entity 'entity' and moves parts to container named as 'container''
    + Note: The core of the structure must be called 'Core-Destruct-ID' (where ID stands for the id of the structure)
    + With the configuration setting DeconstructBlockSubstitution a replacement (by another block type) / deletion (by 0) of block types can be defined
+   + The costs per 'AmountPerNumberOfBlocks' can be configured via 'DeconstructSalary' in the configuration file.
+Default: 100 money cards are due per 10 blocks

 + {{recycle entity container \[CorePrefix\]}}
    + Dismantles the 'entity' structure and transports the raw materials (of the known recipes) into the container with the name given by 'container'
    + Note: The core of the structure must be called 'Core-Recycle-ID' (where ID stands for the ID of the structure)
    + With the configuration setting DeconstructBlockSubstitution, a replacement (by another block type) / deletion (by 0) of block types can be defined
+   + The costs per 'AmountPerNumberOfBlocks' can be configured via 'RecycleSalary' in the configuration file.
+Standard: 200 money cards are due per 10 blocks

 + {{harvest structure block's target gx gy gz \[removeDeadPlants\]}}
   + The command can be used to mine plants.
 This requires a "gardener" (NPC crew) and money (as payment) in the refrigerator.
     If desired, the dead plants can also be disposed of.
 However, this costs 100 times the price